Your name on your TEFL certificate: avoid it being rejected for legalisation

-If you are having your documents legalised for use overseas, you may run into issues if your name differs between your document and your official ID.
+If you are having your TEFL certificate, or other documents legalised for use overseas, you may run into issues if your name differs between your document and your official ID.
 This could vary for a host of reasons, including marriage, divorce, Deed Poll or simply not including your full name.
 To avoid experiencing delays and additional costs, this article will help you understand how to prepare your paperwork for processing.

 How much variation really matters for legalisation?